davidmoten/geo/README.md

 Calling `GeoHash.coverBoundingBox` without a hash length parameter will use the hash length recommended above.

-The suggested hash length is based roughly on the assumptions that the:

-* database query is not processed using concurrency
-* points are uniformly distributed geographically
-* bounding box is square to screen-like in proportions (rather than very wide/high and skinny)
+As a quick example, for a bounding box proportioned more a less like a [screen with Schenectady NY and Hartford CT in USA at the corners](https://maps.google.com.au/maps?q=schenectady+to+hartford&saddr=schenectady&daddr=hartford&hl=en&ll=42.287469,-73.265076&spn=1.692503,2.37854&sll=42.37072,-73.262329&sspn=1.690265,2.37854&geocode=FSNLjQIdj8WX-yml-HU1_W3eiTF6shJvjXCyGQ%3BFX9DfQId2-mq-ymlURHyEVPmiTGZWX3pqEqOzA&gl=au&t=m&z=9):

+Here are the hash counts for different hash lengths:

-* query time is `O(n * m / a)` where `n` is number of hashes, `m` is the size in square degrees of the total hashed area and `a` is the area of the bounding box.
+`n` is number of hashes, `m` is the size in square degrees of the total hashed area and `a` is the area of the bounding box.

-As a quick example for a bounding box proportioned more a less like a [screen with Schenectady NY and Hartford CT in USA at the corners](https://maps.google.com.au/maps?q=schenectady+to+hartford&saddr=schenectady&daddr=hartford&hl=en&ll=42.287469,-73.265076&spn=1.692503,2.37854&sll=42.37072,-73.262329&sspn=1.690265,2.37854&geocode=FSNLjQIdj8WX-yml-HU1_W3eiTF6shJvjXCyGQ%3BFX9DfQId2-mq-ymlURHyEVPmiTGZWX3pqEqOzA&gl=au&t=m&z=9) here are the hash counts for different hash lengths:
 ```
 length  numHashes m/a    n*m/a
 1       1         1694   1694